Diversity Works, So Start Paying for It

 The answer was interesting: companies with female remco chairs consistently outperformed those with male counterparts in our Index.

 Now we have something else to add into that mix.
-Pearl Meyer surveyed 250 companies on Diversity and Inclusivity (D&I) and found that 53% set ‘closing the pay gap’ as amongst the highest priority or an important priority, 62% set gender pay equity, and 66% set D&I as a priority.
+The London Office surveyed 250 companies on Diversity and Inclusivity (D&I) and found that 53% set ‘closing the pay gap’ as amongst the highest priority or an important priority, 62% set gender pay equity, and 66% set D&I as a priority.

 This isn’t necessarily action, but nor is it irrelevant.
 Uber will use specific diversity targets to determine CEO bonus from now on, Microsoft and Intel use diversity goals amongst 50% of their executive bonus metrics, and Johnson & Johnson and Facebook reward both employees and executives for hitting specific goals tied to diversity and inclusivity.
 At the same time, over 65% of the companies we surveyed had an individual who has been designated responsible for diversity and inclusivity.